mcjamesloon/JamesloonAutoChromeGroupingExtension/README.md

     1. A tab completes loading
     2. A tab has been attached to a new window
     3. The Groups object has been modified in Chrome Storage.
-3. Dervices the URL Key
+3. Derives the URL Key
 4. Checks the Blacklist
     1. Stops Script if found
 5. Checks the defined Groups object